Eliana-Molinari/Eliana-Molinari/README.md

 - 🤔Looking for  challenges, practice and trainee jobs⚡
 - 🌱 Learning Backend  ⚡
 - ⚡ interests : Video games , Music , Animation y series 🕹️🎮
-- For Work  or collaborations [LinkedIn] (https://www.linkedin.com/in/elianamolinari/)
-- I love connecting with different people so if you want to say hi, I'll be happy to meet you✨